48th North Carolina Infantry Company F

 Hats: -Hats may be any slouch, period civilian, or a grey kepi/forage cap.

-Cartridge Box: -Black-Can be 1855 Model, .69 caliber, or an Enfield British made.
+Cartridge Box: -Black/Brown-Can be 1855 Model (.58 cal), .69 caliber, or an Enfield British made.

-Cap Box: -Black Leather.
+Cap Box: -Black Leather or brown.

-Cartridge Box Sling: -Black Leather or canvas.
+Cartridge Box Sling: -Black/Brown Leather or canvas.

 Shirts: -Shirt can be plain cotton, muslin, or period print.

 Shoes: -Black or brown brogans, with pegged souls.
+Get a heel plate on them also.

 *Join Us!